Fabinho happy with ‘Dyson’ tag as he eyes further improvement at Liverpool | Goal.com

 Fabinho happy with ‘Dyson’ tag as he eyes further improvement at Liverpool

-Fabinho is happy with the “Dyson” nicknamed bestowed upon him by Liverpool manager Jurgen Klopp, with the holding midfielder confident that he can take his game to even greater heights.
+Fabinho is happy with the “Dyson” nickname bestowed upon him by Liverpool manager Jurgen Klopp, with the holding midfielder confident that he can take his game to even greater heights.

 The versatile Brazilian has nailed down an important role in the Reds side which requires him to sweep up in front of the back four.